William F. Brantley: Early life and career

-Civil War service
+American Civil War service

-When the American Civil War began in 1861, Brantley chose to follow his home state and the Confederate cause.
-On April 20 he entered his state's forces as a captain in the Mississippi Militia.
-On May 21 Brantley joined the Confederate Army when his company (called the Wigfall Rifles) was added to the 15th Mississippi Infantry as Company D, of which he was elected its captain.
-In the spring of 1862 he was a captain in the 29th Mississippi Infantry, and fought at the Battle of Shiloh on April 6, where he was among 10,000 Confederate casualties.
+When the American Civil War / War Between the States began in 1861, Brantley chose to follow his home state and the Southern cause of the seceded states into the Confederate States of America.
+On April 20 he entered his Mississippi state's forces as a captain in the Mississippi Militia.
+On May 21 Brantley joined the newly-organized Confederate States Army when his company (called the Wigfall Rifles) was called up and added to the 15th Mississippi Infantry Regiment as Company D, of which he was elected its captain.
+In the spring of 1862 he was transferred as a captain in the 29th Mississippi Infantry, and fought at the Battle of Shiloh (also known in the South as Pittsburg Landing) on April 6, where he was among 10,000 Confederate casualties.

-That May Brantley was promoted to lieutenant colonel, and on December 13 he was promoted to colonel in command of the 29th Mississippi.
-He fought during the Battle of Stones River, in which he was wounded again, hit in a shoulder on December 31.
+That May Brantley was promoted to the rank of lieutenant colonel, and on December 13 he was promoted to full colonel in command of the 29th Mississippi.
+He fought with them during the Battle of Stones River in Middle Tennessee, in which he was wounded again, hit in a shoulder on December 31.

-Brantley led his regiment (now part of the Army of Tennessee) during the Battle of Chickamauga from September 19–20, 1863, and with distinction in the Chattanooga Campaign that October and November.
-In his commander's report about the Battle of Lookout Mountain, Brantley was praised for his conduct:
+Brantley led his regiment (now part of the Confederate Army of Tennessee) during the Battle of Chickamauga from September 19–20, 1863, and with distinction in the Chattanooga campaign that October and November.
+In his commander's report about the subsequent Battle of Lookout Mountain, Brantley was praised for his conduct:

-Brantley's wife Cornelia died during 1863.
-He led the 29th Mississippi into the Atlanta Campaign in the spring and summer of 1864.
-In the inconclusive Battle of Resaca on May 13–15, Brantley was again noted for his performance, "commended for gallantry, after leading a charge on the enemy that repulsed Federal assaults three times."
-During the Battle of Atlanta on July 22, his brigade commander, Col. Samuel Benton, was mortally wounded, hit in his chest and right foot by a shell.
-Brantley took command of the brigade, and would lead it for the rest of the war.
+Brantley's wife Cornelia died during his wartime service in 1863.
+He led his 29th Mississippi Regiment into the Atlanta campaign in the spring and summer of 1864.
+In the inconclusive Battle of Resaca on May 13–15, Colonel Brantley was again noted for his performance, "commended for gallantry, after leading a charge on the enemy that repulsed Federal assaults three times."
+During the Battle of Atlanta on July 22, 1864, his brigade commander, Col. Samuel Benton, was mortally wounded, hit in his chest and right foot by a shell.
+Brantley then took command of the brigade, and would lead it for the rest of the war.